15 Fun Facts About Chappelle's Show

 Considered by many to be one of the greatest sketch comedy shows of all time, Chappelle’s Show tackled race, contemporary issues, and the misadventures of Eddie Murphy’s older brother in an unflinching—and hilarious—way.
 The show’s meteoric rise in popularity during its second season led to its star, Dave Chappelle, signing a massive contract, only to then retreat from the spotlight, resulting in the show’s cancellation, which permanently cemented its place on the list of beloved television shows that ended too soon.
-Here are some facts about the show no player could possibly hate on.
+Here are some facts about the series, which premiered 15 years ago today.

 1. HUGH HEFNER INSPIRED DAVE CHAPPELLE TO CREATE THE SHOW.

 One night, Dave Chappelle watched a special on Playboy publisher Hugh Hefner that was designed to resemble one of Hefner's Playboy parties.
 The host of the party interviewed musicians and comedians, who would then perform for Hef, some Playboy Bunnies, and other guests.
 On Inside the Actors Studio, Chappelle told James Lipton that he was weirdly inspired by it and called his Half Baked (1998) co-writer Neal Brennan to talk about it.
 “We started talking about variety shows, we wanted to do something that was real personal,” Chappelle recalled of their conversation, which led to the creation of Chappelle's Show.

 Not everyone was immediately sold on the concept.
 “We pitched to HBO and they looked at us like we were lepers,” Brennan told Free Press Houston.

 3. CHAPPELLE AND BRENNAN LEARNED HOW TO WRITE THE SHOW BY READING A BOOK ABOUT SATURDAY NIGHT LIVE.